dvicencio/plus1_frame_sequence_reader/README.md

 On the other hand, if there are no more di-codons of interest in the gene, the program jumps to the next ORF.

 This method is applied to each gene in the Saccharomyces cerevisiae's genome file until the last gene in the file has been read by the program.
+(For a broad and further understanding of the program please read the [research paper](https://github.com/dvicencio/plus1_frame_sequence_reader/blob/main/Dissertation%20final.docx))

 # Genome File Specifications and Edition
 Genome files are usually represented in [FASTA format](https://en.wikipedia.org/wiki/FASTA_format).
 However, slight changes to the file have to be done in order to run the code as intended.
 Such changes are (the following changes could be done using a text editor or the command line):